-The blind Post classified news December edition 2017
+The blind Post classified news April 2018 edition

 The Blind Post classified news

-From and for the blind
+From and for the blind and visually impaired.

-Wanted for trade, or to give away.
+Wanted, to trade, or to give away.

 Services and training.